-- Puzzled: Puzzled is one of the coolest stores.
+Puzzled is one of the coolest stores.
 You can get any kind of puzzle you can think of here, and it goes beyond putting pieces together on a table.
-You can get 3D puzzles that you hold in your hand to try and figure out, as well as mind boggling tricks that take you days to master.
+You can get 3D puzzles that you hold in your hand to try and figure out, as well as mind-boggling tricks that take you days to master.
 Puzzled has all of your puzzle needs and accessories.

-- Kryptonite Character Store: You can let out your inner super-fan here with all of the merchandise based off of famous comic-book, TV, and movie characters.
+You can let out your inner super-fan here with all of the merchandise based on famous comic books, TV, and movie characters.
 You’ll be wearing your favorite character’s face on your shirt after you leave this store.

 As far as snacks, there are plenty of options for that too!
 Grab a frozen yogurt at Island Yogurt, or a pretzel at Auntie Anne’s.
-There’s also a Cinnabon and a Poyner’s Pommes Frites, which will give you a delicious taste of European food.
+There’s also a Cinnabon, giving you the perfect sweetness that you’ve been waiting for.
 For the older crowd, Dude’s Daiquiris has got your alcohol slush fix.
 There’s truly something for everyone to eat at The Island!